 Celebrations of Hindi Diwas

 On the occasion of Hindi Diwas, the President of India, in Vigyan Bhawan, New Delhi, grants awards to people with remarkable excellence in the field of Hindi culture, literature and poetry.
-He also addresses the people to encourage a wider use of the Hindi language.
+He also addresses the people to encourage wider use of the Hindi language.
 Events are organized to emboss the importance of Hindi which act as initiatives to maintain the purity of this language.
 On this occasion, Rajbhasha Awards are conferred upon the Ministers, Departments, PSUs and Nationalized Banks.
 This language is regulated by the Central Hindi Directorate, India.
-An active participation is rendered by the students of schools and colleges in various events such as competitions, quizzes and more to promote Hindi language, its culture, literature and poetry.
+Active participation is rendered by the students of schools and colleges in various events such as competitions, quizzes and more to promote the Hindi language, its culture, literature and poetry.

-After the independence, in the year 1954, Indian government instituted the conventions for the standardization of the grammar and orthography of this language.
+After independence, in the year 1954, the Indian government instituted the conventions for the standardization of the grammar and orthography of this language.
 It set up a committee to standardize the grammar of Hindi and a report named A Basic Grammar of Modern Language was released in 1968.
 The uniformity in writing is regulated by the Central Hindi Directorate of the Ministry of Education and Culture.

 Hindi is one of those seven languages which is used to create web addresses over the internet.
 All these aspects of this language make it gain prestigious linguistic importance all over the globe.
-This language works as an excellent tool to generate harmonious relationships among people of India and helps unite the diverse India making it secular.
+This language works as an excellent tool to generate harmonious relationships among people of India and helps unite diverse India making it secular.